Muhammad-Faizan-Soomro/precision-plant-care-system/README.md

 If you use this code or system in your research, please cite the following manuscript:

-Precision Plant Care – A System for Identifying and Treating Plant Diseases
+Deep Learning-Based Framework for Real-Time Detection and Classification of Lemon Plant Leaf Diseases

 ---